-From March through June, roughly 140,000 — about 45 percent — of SNAP households in Nevada did receive additional benefits as a result of the Families First Coronavirus Response Act, totaling more than $100 million in extra SNAP benefits, according to NVDHHS.
+In that time roughly 140,000 — about 45 percent — of SNAP households in Nevada did receive additional benefits as a result of the Families First Coronavirus Response Act, totaling more than $100 million in extra SNAP benefits, according to NVDHHS.
 Additionally, Nevada has approved emergency allotments for the month of July.
 Disbursement to eligible households will be sent out the first weekend in August, ranging from $1 up to the maximum allotment for their household size.

 Nonprofit nutritional providers, however, say food insecurity in Nevada is not going away.

 Nevada confirmed its first case of COVID-19 on March 5.
 A state of emergency was declared on March 12, and a mandatory stay-at-home order followed on March 17.
 Following the ensuing economic shutdowns Nevada had an almost 19 percent increase in SNAP participants between April 2019 and April 2020, according to recent data from USDA examining SNAP usage through April.

 A weekly survey created by The U.S. Census Bureau tracks the effects of COVID-19 on households, including whether people have enough to eat and found that about 300,000 Nevadas reported food insufficiency “sometimes” or “often” in the past week, according to data analyzed by Applied Analysis.

 The lack of emergency SNAP benefits for the lowest income families in Nevada may be exacerbated in the coming weeks as Congress has struggled to agree on another COVID-19 relief bill extending federal benefits to households.